 The all-rounder among the outdoor pants - radically Swiss Made.
 Comfortable like sweatpants, robust like work trousers and clean like chinos.
-Thanks to Stotz Ventile fabric made from 100% recycled cotton, the trousers are breathable and water-repellent.
+Thanks to Stotz Ventile fabric made from 100% recycled cotton, the loose fit trousers are breathable and water-repellent.
 Finally, outdoor trousers that can do everything from spring to autumn but don't look like it.

 The history of your outdoor pants